Mariana Victoria of Spain: Engagement to Louis XV

 The Duc de Saint-Simon, the French ambassador, requested her hand on 25 November 1721.
 The exchange of the young Infanta and Mademoiselle de Montpensier was on the Île des Faisans ("Isle of Pheasants") and was the site where their common ancestors, Louis XIV and Maria Theresa of Spain, had met in 1660.

 Mariana Victoria arrived in Paris on 2 March 1722 amongst much celebration, and took up residence at the Palais du Louvre.
 The young Infanta was nicknamed the l'infante Reine ("Queen-Infanta") as the couple were not to be married until Mariana Victoria reached a more mature age.
 Mariana Victoria was in awe of Louis XV and was popular with the court – apart from the king himself, who avoided her presence.

 According to the mother of the Regent, Elizabeth Charlotte of the Palatinate, Mariana Victoria was the "sweetest and prettiest little thing" and had considerable wit for her age.
 Her education was placed in the care of Marie Anne de Bourbon, the legitimised daughter of Louis XIV and Louise de La Vallière, and Madame de Ventadour was appointed her governess.
+She did, however, also keep her Spanish Aya, María de las Nieves, who had accompanied her from Spain.

 In February 1723, Louis XV reached his majority and from then on governed the country according to his wishes.

 Her establishment in France was not to be.
 Under the influence of the Prime Minister Louis Henri, Duke of Bourbon, and his mistress Madame de Prie, the decision was made to send the seven-year-old Mariana Victoria back to Spain on 11 March 1725.
 Bourbon had wanted to maintain influence over the young Louis XV and offered his sister Henriette Louise de Bourbon as a potential wife who, unlike Mariana Victoria, was old enough to conceive.
 The situation was not helped by the Spanish rejection of Louise Élisabeth d'Orléans, whose husband died having ruled as Louis I of Spain for only seven months.
 As their marriage had not been consummated, the Spanish refused to support her and ordered that she return to France with her sister Philippine Élisabeth.
 Mariana Victoria left Versailles on 5 April 1725 and travelled to the frontier where she and the two Orléans daughters were then exchanged.
 Louis XV subsequently married Marie Leszczyńska in September 1725, and Mariana Victoria's sister the Infanta Maria Teresa Rafaela married Louis XV's son in 1745 to reassure the insulted Spanish court.